aptivator/easy-data-state/README.md

 `easy-data-state`'s default import (from `@easy-data-state\core`) is either an EcmaScript (ES) or a CommonJS (as an UMD) module that bundles the source code without transpilation.
-For example, the library makes use of private class methods, latest native methods (e.g., `Array`'s `at`, `Object.hasOwn`), and data structures such as `Set` and `Map`.
-The defaults are provided as such with the expectations that the library will be augmented as a dependency to a host project that, in turn, will be transpiled for some target environment or used, as is, in a browser or server-side environment (e.g., Node 20+) that supports the utilized language features.
+The library makes use of private class methods, latest native methods (e.g., `Array`'s `at`, `Object.hasOwn`), and data structures such as `Set` and `Map`.
+The defaults are provided as such with the expectations that `easy-data-state` will be augmented as a dependency to a host project that, in turn, will be transpiled for some target environment or used, as is, in a browser or server-side environment (e.g., Node 20+) that supports the utilized language features.

 For those rare circumstances when `easy-data-state` has to be utilized in older backend environments or included in a larger bundle without transpilation (for older browsers),